Hilman-Azfar/NodeJS-API-Asessment/README.md

 The server will run on `http://localhost:8080/` by default.

 ### Available endpoints
+### 1. As a teacher, I want to register one or more students to a specified teacher.
 * Endpoint: `POST /api/register`
 * Headers: `Content-Type: application/json`
 * Success response status: HTTP 204